Info for Artists

 This year, Fringe Arts Bath showcased the first exhibition of Red Line Art Works – a community-based not-for-profit voluntary organisation.
 It was founded in 2012 by Chris Greenwood with an aim to promote artwork (in any art form or media) which reflects on the big issues we are all facing as a global community.
 One of the hopes of Red Line Art Works is that responsible artists will address global issues in at least some of their art.
 Over 4,000 people visited the exhibition.

-Chris’ involvement over the last few decades in demonstrations and protests confronting war, racism, abuses of human rights and climate change, is one of the things that led him to develop the concept of Red Line Art Works.
+Chris’ involvement over the last few decades in campaigns, demonstrations and protests confronting war, racism, abuses of human rights and climate change, is one of the things that led him to develop Red Line Art Works.
 His photograph of a picturesque bluebell wood, invaded by a red line trailing into an unknown perspective, was the fronting image of the first exhibition.
 The red line is a conceptual link for all Red Line Art Works submissions, but the bluebell wood contains a message for the children and grandchildren of our generation, who in future might ask of their elders ‘What were you thinking about?
 Why did you fail to act?
 Why didn’t you address at least some of these issues we have to deal with now, in your art?’

 The project’s website www.redlineartworks.org showcases the best of submissions and lists many of the big global concerns.
 The list is there to provoke thoughts and inspire artists to reflect on these, but it is by no means fixed or final.
 There are many more very big issues facing humanity.
 No previous generation of artists have faced this set of global concerns and Red Line Art Works invites all artists and creative people to respond to this.
 Some contributors choose to create only one piece, but for others the art which started off as one piece, expands into a series, which is always an exciting moment for Chris.
 For example, The Bath-based artist Rita Lazaro’s series 'Labyrinth of Social Conscience' grew out of a few sketches and ‘medals’ she had created.
 It was the most prominent work at the exhibition, with a striking commentary on loan sharks, endless wars and abuse of Third World countries for First World profits.
 Rita’s artwork is a combination of the aforementioned ‘medals’ which convey their message in a 3D form, also translated into a large scale painting.
 Lined up in a row like soldiers, her pieces occupied a whole wall, and the messages became almost overwhelming in their bleak and straightforward exposure of things we often see in the media but perhaps choose to dismiss or overlook.